-Learning to recognize suspicious or unusual activity is the best prevention against online credit and/or debit card fraud.
+Learning to recognize suspicious or unusual activity ahead of time, is the best fraud prevention against online credit and/or debit card risk.
 We highly recommend that you be vigilant in checking your merchant account statements for possible fraud charges.
 If you notice any transaction that looks in any way suspicious, we ask that you contact us immediately.
 We also recommend you read through the following prevention tips below to educate yourself and your employees on protecting yourself against credit and/or debit card fraud.

 Notice if a customer purchases a large item and refuses delivery.
 While this does happen, it can also be a sign that the customer wants to get the item out of the store and disappear as fast as possible.

 If a customer takes time to slowly sign the receipt, this could be an indication of a forged signature.
 The employee has the right to verify that a signature on the receipt matches the signature on the back of the credit card or drivers license.
 Also check to make sure that the customer spelled their name correctly.
 These are small mistakes that many scammers actually make.
 All it takes is a cautious employee to notice these little clues.